APoinas/STIT/README.md

 ### VM

-The "VM" distribution correspond to a Von Mises distribution with parameters $\mu$ and $\kappa$ that does not have default values and have to be specified.
+The "VM" distribution correspond to a Von Mises distribution moudlo $\pi$ with parameters $\mu$ and $\kappa$ that does not have default values and have to be specified.
 The syntax is
 ```
 STIT(Poly, Stop_Time, Max_iter=500, Dist="VM", mu=None, kappa=None)
 ```